 Many of the day-to-day activities such as meetings, Board meetings, contact with community organisations and engagements with the City of Cape Town continued as planned.
-The appointed BID manager, Mr Erusmus retired after serving in the position for seven years.
-A new management team will be appointed to manage the SBID.

 2. STRATEGIC OBJECTIVES

 Strategically, the SBID works in partnership with the City of Cape Town and the property and business owners towards the economic upliftment of the area by maintaining a level of safety and cleanliness to promote the use of and investment in the area.
 This is achieved through: